WordPress is the hottest CMS for years now.

 But installing WordPress is simply the starting, it’s time to do a few more things after installing WordPress.

-If you’re a beginner planning to start your online journey with WordPress or you’ve just installed WordPress but don’t know what do next, our this checklist is for you.
+If you’re a beginner planning to start your online journey with WordPress or you’ve just installed WordPress but don’t know what do next, this checklist is for you.

 We follow this checklist whenever we start a replacement WordPress blog.